Find out more & book online at 3btraining.com

 Workers using scaffolding are responsible for following safety guidelines, such as not overloading platforms and using personal protective equipment (PPE).
 Another responsibility of scaffold users is to report any visible damage, instability, or other safety concerns to their supervisor immediately.

 Regulatory Bodies set the standards for safe scaffolding to ensure worker safety and compliance with legal requirements.
-Their responsibility is to ensure these are up to date with the best practices, inspect scaffolding for safety compliance and enforce penalties or work stoppages for violations.
+Their responsibility is to ensure these are up to date with the best practices, inspect scaffolding for safety compliance and enforce fines or work stoppages for violations.

 Supervisors are responsible for ensuring that scaffolding is used correctly and safely on a daily basis.
 They enforce compliance with safety rules and verify that workers are using scaffolding responsibly.

-The Basic Scaffold Inspection Course (BSI) is for those who need to acquire the skills and knowledge to inspect scaffolding structures safely and effectively.
+The Basic Scaffold Inspection Course (BSI) is for those who need to get the skills and knowledge to inspect scaffolding structures safely and effectively.
 Here are the general requirements for enrolling in this course:

 CISRS stands for Construction Industry Scaffolders Record Scheme.
 It is a highly recognised certification and training scheme in the UK designed to ensure that scaffolding professionals have the necessary skills and qualifications to work safely and competently.